The domain "bestnetguru.com" is now for sale.

 The other end of this fun equation is existence of YouTube.
 People all over the world are going crazy uploading their videos/movies to YouTube, which is free.
 It takes only a couple of minutes to open a free YouTube account.
 Thereafter, you can upload unlimited number of videos or home movies to YouTube, either through your computer or directly from your camcorder, cell phone, or webcam.
 And don't forget, to make and have fun with home movies, you don't necessarily need to have a camcorder.
 Most digital still cameras can capture movies too.
 If you buy a large size memory card for your still camera, you can join this latest craze of making home movies and uploading them to YouTube.
 See my Las Vegas video which I made using photos and video clips shot with a tiny digital still camera.
 I am sure, you'll agree the final result is pretty amazing!

 Live action can be recorded instantly as a YouTube video via your computer's webcam, thanks to technology.
 Or something recorded with your mobile phone or camcorder can be directly uploaded to YouTube for the whole world to see almost immediately.
 But unless something has a news value, there is usually no need for such a haste.
 The videos of your vacation, or your sister's marriage ceremony, or your son's sporting event, or your father's retirement party, or the concert you attended the other night should actually be polished up first and given a prefessional looking finish before sharing them with friends and family, or uploading them to YouTube for the whole world to see.
+If you win a vacation of one of the newest Sunseeker Yachts for sale you want the video to be flawless.
+A video of yourself sailing on a luxury yacht is something you will definitely want to share with others.

 Another name for polishing up videos is video editing.
 During the the process of editing you actually do, or should do, several things.
 For example, you should first make the images look their best by correcting exposure and focusing, compensating any camera shake, correcting colors and hues, etc. Then you should cut and discard unnecessary parts of every video clip, adjust the sound volume or mute the videos completely to make them suitable for adding narration or music.
 You can add special effects to your videos by adding special filters, you can add special transition effects between scenes, you can add special, eye-catching, animated titles in the beginning, at the end, even in the middle of videos.
 You can add narration or description of the scenes, and, of course, you can add music.
 All these additional things will make your video stand out.
 A well dressed up video leaves a much better impression in the minds of the viewers than the raw footage shot by the camera.
-The last and final part of video editing involves saving the video in a suitable file format, and then either burning it into a DVD disk, or sending it to the Internet (YouTube), or sending to a mobile, or uploading it to iPod, or all of the above.
+The last and final part of video editing involves saving the video in a suitable file format, and then either burning it into a DVD disk, or sending it to the Internet (YouTube/Vimeo), or sending to a mobile, or uploading it to iPod, or all of the above.
 In other words, the last part involves sharing.

 After adding all these additional things to your video (dressing up your video), the final product should look like a mini-movie, generally referred to as a home movie.
 The purpose of this Web site is to teach the beginners how to make a decent home movie.